 Secondary premature ejaculation — or acquired premature ejaculation — develops in a man who has previously had a history of normal ejaculation.
 In these cases, PE may occur suddenly or be experienced gradually over time.
 This can be caused by both psychological and physical factors.
 Secondary PE is far more common than primary PE, and although the condition may be temporary, it does become life-long in some cases.

 Much like erectile dysfunction, the causes of premature ejaculation can be both physiological and psychological.
 Most causes of primary premature ejaculation are psychological and could be linked to, for example, having a traumatic sexual experience at a younger age.
-Causes of secondary premature ejaculation can be both physical and psychological.
+Some cases of PPE may, however, be attributed to physical factors or be hereditary.

 Psychological causes of premature ejaculation include:

 – Previous experience of erectile dysfunction (ED), i.e. anxiety over losing an erection causing the man to “rush” sexual intercourse

 – Performance anxiety, i.e. the start of a new sexual relationship, or when a man has had previous problems with PE or erectile dysfunction

 – Mental health problems such as depression or anxiety